C-metric in a (nut)shell: Class : Particle pushed by a strut

-We find that the shell density and pressure are both maximised at the strut at $\phi=\pi$ pushing the point particle, being extremely concentrated there as $\wt{M}\to\wt{M}_{\mrm{min}}$, shown in~\autoref{fig:Class I slow strut} \textbf{(c)} and \textbf{(d)}.
-As before, these two maxima are consistent with our modelling of the stress energy as a perfect fluid; since the shell is being pushed by the strut at $\phi=\pm\pi$, we expect the perfect fluid to ``pool'' at the location of strut at $\phi=\pm\pi$ As $\wt{M}\to\wt{M}_{\mrm{min}}$, the energy density of the shell is almost entirely localised where the strut meets the shell.
-The pressure of the shell increases as the ADM mass $\wt{M}$ get larger.
-This shell also satisfies the strong energy condition.
+We find that both the shell density and pressure, as well as the speed of sound, are maximised at the strut at $\phi=\pi$ pushing the point particle, being extremely concentrated there as $\wt{M}\to\wt{M}_{\mrm{min}}$, shown in~\autoref{fig:Class I slow strut} \textbf{(c)},~\textbf{(d)}, and~\textbf{(e)}.
+As before, these maxima are consistent with our modelling of the stress energy as a perfect fluid; since the shell is being pushed by the strut at $\phi=\pm\pi$, we expect the perfect fluid to ``pool'' at the location of strut at $\phi=\pm\pi$ As $\wt{M}\to\wt{M}_{\mrm{min}}$, the energy density of the shell is almost entirely localised where the strut meets the shell.
+The pressure of the shell increases as the ADM mass $\wt{M}/8$ get larger.
+This shell also satisfies the NEC, WEC, and SEC.
+The stress energy may either satisfy or violate causality and the DEC, depending on the choice of parameters (recalling that both $c_s^2$ and $p/\rho$ diverge as $\wt{M}\to\wt{M}_{\mrm{max}}$).
 As $\wt{M}\to\wt{M}_{\mrm{min}}$, the stress energy of the shell is positive but decays faster than exponentially.
 The behaviour of the stress energy as $\wt{M}\to\wt{M}_{\mrm{max}}$ is given by~\eqref{eqn:large M SE}; the energy density $\rho$ tends to a constant, whereas the pressure still depends on $\phi$.